niacobel/CHAINS/docs/source/abin_launcher.example.rst

 This is what appears on the console screen:

 .. figure:: figures/abin_launcher_run.png
-    :scale: 65%
+    :scale: 90%
     :align: center
     :alt: Running ABIN LAUNCHER
     :figclass: align-center

     Console output when running ``ABIN LAUNCHER`` (click to zoom in)

-And if we take a look at the job queue, we can see our 6 ORCA jobs up and running:
+And if we take a look at the job queue, we can see that our 6 ORCA jobs have indeed been submitted to the job scheduler:

 .. figure:: figures/abin_launcher_squeue.png
-    :scale: 80%
+    :scale: 90%
     :align: center
     :alt: Jobs queue after running ABIN LAUNCHER
     :figclass: align-center